Spacerat/spacerat.github.io/_posts/2014-12-07-Hummus-pasta-salad.markdown

 ---
 layout: post
 title:  "Hummus Pasta Salad"
-date:   2016-09-26 21:23:37 -0700
+date:   2014-12-07 21:00:00 -0700
-categories: jekyll
+categories: food
 ---

 I made this recently by searching for "hummus pasta salad" on google, taking inspiration for a recipe or two and then improvising with what I had.

 It's surprisingly tasty!
 The flavours of each component stay relatively separated, so the better your olives/feta/tomatoes/hummus, the better your dish will be.

 <div class="thumbnailed">
   <a href="/images/pastasalad.jpg">